thycotic/dsv-docs/product/auth-general/authgcp/index.md

 ![](./images/spacer.png)

 It is further assumed that the **Compute Engine default service account** is used.
-However, you can assign a different service account the Compute instance if desired.
+However, you can assign a different service account to the Compute instance if desired.

 ![](./images/spacer.png)